qinjinjia/ec500c1spring18/HW3 Database/Readme.md

 </br>

-Warm NOTE: If Google Cloud does not running on your compter successfully, you may try this command,
+Warm NOTE: If Google Cloud does not run on your compter successfully, you may try this command,
 ```
   source ~/.bashrc
 ```